itamardaisy/passportcard-cart/README.md

     2. Click on the "Import" button.
     3. Select "Raw text" and paste the above JSON.
     4. Click "Continue" and then "Import".
+    5. Notice in some request you need to replace the COPY-CREATED-PRODUCT-ID with an existing product from your database.

 You should now see the collection with the requests for creating products, retrieving products, adding products to the cart, removing products from the cart, updating product quantities in the cart, and viewing the cart.